Matilda of Boulogne was born to Eustace III, Count of Boulogne and Mary of Scotland, daughter of Malcolm Canmore

 .
 Little is known of her life before she married Stephen of Blois.

-to swear an oath to support Henry’s daughter Empress Maud
+summoned Stephen to England.
+There he was made to swear an oath to support Henry’s daughter, Empress Maud

 A son, Baldwin, was born to Matilda and Stephen.